maemo-leste/maemo-leste.github.io/content/maemo-leste-april-2018-update.rst

   There's ongoing work to finish the `libicd-network-wpasupplicant module
   <https://github.com/maemo-leste/libicd-network-wpasupplicant>`_ for icd2,
-  which is taking slightly longer than expect, but when finished the wifi connectivity will work properly through the hildon UI.
+  which is taking slightly longer than expected, but when finished the wifi connectivity will work properly through the hildon UI.

   Additionally, the `libicd-network-dummy` and `libicd-network-usb` modules are